airtoxin/purify-ts-extra-codec/README.md

 #### chainCodec

 Utility for composing multiple Codecs.
 This function accepts up to 9 Codecs.
+⚠️ `schema` only uses last one codec schema.

 ```typescript
 const ThreeDigitIntegerFromString = chainCodec(